RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Misc0/2025-07-29_conservatives_ethnic.md

 > they also believe they can do no wrong and everyone else is bad people.

 Believing in fiction, telling their own self fiction.
 They have never been educated or don't comprehend how to distinguish fiction from nonfiction.
 Instead, billionaires like Rupert Murdoch educate them via television and news networks all over the world with fiction storytelling.
-They rarely take the problem of how the human brain works world wide (regardless or race or nation) in the struggle of distinguishing fiction from reality seriously.
+They rarely take the problem of how the human brain works world wide (regardless of gender, race or nation) in the struggle of distinguishing fiction from reality seriously.

 “The boys learn the Quran by heart, rocking back and forth as they recite.
 They learn that there is no such thing as science or literature, that dinosaurs never existed and man never went to the moon.” ― Malala Yousafzai, I Am Malala: The Story of the Girl Who Stood Up for Education and Was Shot by the Taliban.
 October 8, 2013